Skip to content

 If you disagree or have strong concerns with the proposals to limit the rights of parents, pleas write to your Senedd member – their address is easily found on this page.

-We will update this page as more information emerges – so please bookmark it.
+We continue to update this page – so please bookmark it.